-Whenever you use any shield, it's important to understand what pins the shield actually use, both for being able to communicate with it and for knowing any conflicts which could occur if you want to stack shields.
+Whenever you use any shield with an Arduino, it's important to understand what pins the shield actually use, both for being able to communicate with it and for knowing any conflicts which could occur if you want to stack shields.
 Below is a list of the pins used by the LCD / Keypad shield.